The macroeconomy and the cross-section of international equity index returns: a machine learning approach (2020)

 Abstract: The paper evaluates the out-of-sample predictive potential of machine learning methods in the cross-section of international equity index returns using firm fundamentals and macroeconomic predictors.
 The relatively small number of equity indices in the cross-section compared to the multitude of predictive signals makes this an ideal setting to examine return predictability using machine learning techniques.
 I find that macroeconomic signals seem to substantially improve out-of-sample performance, especially when non-linear features are incorporated via neural networks.
 The performance of a long-short country bet based on forecasted returns cannot be explained by standard definitions of risk.

-Keywords: Asset Pricing, Equity Indices, Return Forecasting, Machine Learning, Neural Networks, Macroeconomic predictability
+Keywords: Asset Pricing, Equity Indices, Return Forecasting, Machine Learning, Neural Networks, Macroeconomics

-2. Contagion and return predictability in asset markets: Two Lucas trees in the lab (2019)
+Comovement and return predictability in asset markets: An experiment with two Lucas trees (2021)

-Abstract: Using a laboratory experiment, we investigate if contagion can emerge between two risky assets despite an absence of correlation among their fundamentals.
-To guide our experimental design, we use the ‘Two trees’ asset pricing model developed by Cochrane et al. (2007).
-The model makes time-series and cross-section return predictions following a shock to one of the assets’ dividend share.
-Consistent with the predictions of the model, we observe positive autocorrelation in the shocked asset, a positive contemporaneous correlation between the two risky assets, and time-series and cross-sectional return predictability using the dividend-price ratio.
-In line with the rational foundation of the model mechanics, the model’s predictions have higher support in markets with more sophisticated agents.
+Abstract: Using a laboratory experiment, we investigate whether comovement can emerge between two risky assets, despite their fundamentals not being correlated.
+The ‘Two trees’ asset pricing model developed by Cochrane et al. (2007) guides our experimental design and its predictions serve as our source of hypotheses.
+The model makes time-series and cross-section return predictions following a shock to one of the two assets’ dividend distributions.
+As the model predicts, we observe (1) positive contemporaneous correlation between the two assets, (2) positive autocorrelation in the shocked asset, and (3) time-series and cross-sectional return predictability from the dividend-price ratio.
+In line with the rational foundations of the model, the model's predictions have stronger support in markets with relatively sophisticated agents.

 Keywords: Contagion, Asset Pricing, Experimental Finance, Time series Momentum, Return Predictability